OpenMDAO/OpenMDAO/openmdao/docs/feature_reference/building_blocks/solvers/nonlinear/newton.rst

 .. embed-test::
     openmdao.solvers.nonlinear.tests.test_newton.TestNewtonFeatures.test_feature_basic

-Most of the solver in OpenMDAO operate hierarchically in that you can use solvers on subgroups to subdivide the calculation effort.
+Most of the solvers in OpenMDAO operate hierarchically, in that you can use solvers on subgroups to subdivide the calculation effort.
 However, the NewtonSolver is an exception.
 It does not call `solve_nonlinear` on its subsystems, nor does it pass data along the connections.
-Instead, the Newton solver sets all inputs in all systems and subsystems that it contains, as it follows the gradient driving the residuals to convergence.
+Instead, the Newton solver sets all inputs in all systems and subsystems that it contains, as it follows the gradient, driving the residuals to convergence.
 After each iteration, the iteration count and the residual norm are checked to see if termination has been satisfied.

 NewtonSolver Options